Best Pink Lemonade (Naturally Hot Pink)

 What is pink lemonade?

 Pink lemonade is not a particular flavor.
 It’s not strawberry lemonade, red raspberry lemonade, or any other red fruit-flavored lemonade.
 They have their own recipes.
 Pink lemonade is just regular lemonade with red coloring.
-It should taste just like regular lemonade but..well…pink!
+It should taste just like regular lemonade, but… well…pink!
 To make regular lemonade pink, most people use food dye or a little bit of fruit juice from a red-colored fruit.
-We’ll be doing something a little bit different though in this recipe and I’ll never use fruit to make pink lemonade again, but more on that later.
+We’ll be doing something a little bit different in this recipe, though, and I’ll never use fruit to make pink lemonade again; more on that later.

 Origin of Pink Lemonade: Where did pink lemonade come from?

-Lemonade is such a popular drink at the circus so it’s no wonder several stories claim that pink lemonade originated at the circus.
+Lemonade is such a popular drink at the circus, so it’s no wonder several stories claim that pink lemonade originated at the circus.
 There are actually several stories floating around the net about the origins of pink lemonade.
-However, these two are my favorites, and both tie pink lemonade’s birth to the circuses in America, but who knows.
+However, these two are my favorites, and both tie pink lemonade’s birth to the circuses in America, but who knows?
+You can read more about the origins of pink lemonade here.

 Story #1

-So the first story goes that a man named Henry E. Allot joined the circus as a teen.
-He claimed that he accidentally dropped some cinnamon candies into a batch of lemonade and it turned pink.
+According to the first story, a man named Henry E. Allot joined the circus as a teenager.
+He claimed that he accidentally dropped some cinnamon candies into a batch of lemonade, and it turned pink.
 They decided to sell the drink anyway to keep from having to throw it out.
-Apparently, the “pink lemonade” was a hit and pink lemonade was born.
+Apparently, the “pink lemonade” was a hit, and pink lemonade was born.

 Story #2.

-The next story (and my favorite) claims that pink lemonade was invented by Pete Conklin.
+The next story (and my favorite) claims that Pete Conklin invented pink lemonade.
 It claims that when he was selling lemonade at a circus, he ran out of water and grabbed a tub of dirty water.
 Whether or not this was on purpose or an accident it is still up in the air.
-A performer had just wrung out her red tights in the dirty water and the dye from the tights created pink water.
-Pete sold the drink as “pink lemonade” and his sales doubled.
+A performer had just wrung out her red tights in the dirty water, and the dye from the tights created pink water.
+Pete sold the drink as “pink lemonade,” and his sales doubled.

 The BEST Pink Lemonade Recipe